shariq-newcoder/Number-shifting-game/README.md

 # Number-shifting-game
 This project is made by using C language.
-THis popular is being almost everyone of us where we have to arrange number in sequencial manner and the one who achive the sequence in the given moves will the gaame!!!!
+This popular game is being played by almost everyone of us where we have to arrange number in sequencial manner from 1 to 15, and the one who achieve the sequence in the given moves will the win gaame!!!!